Western Congolian swamp forests

-The Western Congolian swamp forests are an ecoregion of the Republic of the Congo, Democratic Republic of the Congo and adjoining Central African Republic.
+The Western Congolian swamp forests (French: Forêts marécageuses de l'ouest du Congo) are an ecoregion of the Republic of the Congo, Democratic Republic of the Congo and adjoining Central African Republic.
 Together with the adjacent Eastern Congolian swamp forests, it forms one of the largest continuous areas of freshwater swamp forest in the world.
 It is a flooded forest with a high canopy, dense undergrowth and has a muddy floor.
 It has not been disturbed very much by outside influences and so remains largely pristine as getting through this forest is called "almost impossible".

 Location and description

 This ecoregion stretches for 1,200 km along the west bank of the Congo River, from the town of Bolobo in the southwest to Yangambi in the east, both in the Democratic Republic of the Congo.
 The bulk of the territory is on the western half of this stretch; the eastern river portion is only a thin strip of group along the river.
 Mean elevation is 338 meters, ranging from 258 meters to 497 meters.
 Much of the terrain sits on flooded and saturated soils classified as gleysols.
 The region is heavily forested and sparsely populated.

 The Congo River separates this ecoregion from the Eastern Congolian swamp forests to the south.
 The river can be quite wide (up to 15 15 km) and braided through alluvial islands.
 The swamp forest follows the tributaries of the Congo River, including the Likouala-Mossaka, Likouala-aux-Herbes, the Ubangi River (which is the main river flowing north-south through the center of the region before it meets the Congo), and the Kouyou River.
 To the northwest are the Northwest Congolian lowland forests, and to the east the Northeast Congolian lowland forests.